zakimjz/zakimjz.github.io/pages/courses/mlib/capstone2.md

 in the [supplementary information PDF](https://static-content.springer.com/esm/art%3A10.1038%2Fs41586-021-03819-2/MediaObjects/41586_2021_3819_MOESM1_ESM.pdf).

 You will combine the structure prediction module with the Evoformer truck from part I for an end-to-end 3D coordinate prediction method.
+The loss to be used is the FAPE loss (Frame Aligned Point Error) combined with the torsion angle loss.

 For testing you should report the loss, but also the accuracy of the 3D
 $C_\alpha$ backbone prediction, i.e., the score for the true vs predicted 3D structure.